-2. The idea of using Navajo as a way to create unbreakable codes against the Axis Powers -- Nazi Germany, Japan, and Italy -- in WWII came from a veteran of WWI.
-Phillip Johnson, the white son of a Christian missionary, had grown up on a Navajo Reservation and had learned the language in his youth.
+2. The idea of using Navajo as a way to create unbreakable codes against the Axis Powers -- Nazi Germany, Japan and Italy -- in WWII came from a veteran of World War I. Philip Johnston, the White son of a Christian missionary, had grown up on a Navajo reservation and had learned the language in his youth.
 It is possible that he came across the idea of indigenous languages being used as code during his service in WWI.
 After Pearl Harbor, he proposed using Navajo, specifically, as a code to the Marines.

 3. There were 29 original code talkers.
 By the end of the war, there were more than 400.
 Native Americans from at least 14 other nations and tribes were among those 400, working to keep the Axis from breaking encrypted, vitally important information.

 4. During the time they served, Native Americans were subject to many racist and unconscionable policies in the United States.
 Some states actively worked to bar Native Americans from voting by using similar tactics that were used to keep Blacks from the polls.
 In fact, their right to vote wasn’t secured until the 1965 Voting Rights Act.